hazama-yuinyan/picopico_sequencer/README.md

 dependent files.
 See the __How to run the program__ section for more details.

+## Features
+  * MML editing
+  * A visual representation in piano roll
+  * Total of 6 types of "primitive" sound waves
+  * MML editing with GUI(not yet implemented)

 ## How to run the program
 As mentioned above, you can't run the program out of the box.
 To run the program, you need to have the __dojo__ library in proper directory.
 There are two ways to do that.
 One is to download __dojo__ files and move the files to the proper directory by hand.